-Most policies are dynamic not static.
+If a policy has been screened it does not need to be screened again.
+However, most policies are not static.
 They often need reviewed and amended or the way they are implemented changes in response to new situations.
 Changes likely to have an impact on access to equality of opportunity and good relations should be assessed for such impact in the same way as the original version was assessed.